Heck21/programming2-project/README.md

 # HOW TO RUN

 1. Clone repository.
+2. Compile code using make.
-2. Run carwash.exe.
+3. Run carwash.exe.

-**If you want to generate a new set of random data, run generate.py.**
+**NOTE: If you want to generate a new set of random data, run generate.py.**